smyshlya/NeigborsScan/README.md

 * How to run tests:

 For identifying conjugation proteins associated with the integrase proteins:
 [Download](https://github.com/gem-pasteur/Macsyfinder_models/tree/master/models/Conjugation/profiles) CONJscan database.
 [This](https://www.ncbi.nlm.nih.gov/pubmed/31584169) is the paper where the database is described.
-Specify input files, folder for saving the results and range for the scan in the script.
+Specify input files, folder for saving the results, range for the scan  and your API key to access NCBI in the script.
 Then run:
 ```bat
 mkdir results/
 mkdir hmm/